usecloudy/cloudy/README.md

 The monorepo for Cloudy, Self-updating tech docs that sync with your codebase.
 You can access the live product at [usecloudy.com](https://usecloudy.com).

+We're a two person bootstrapped team.

+We just [launched on PH] (https://www.producthunt.com/posts/cloudy-2) today 12/03/2024.
+If you see value in what we're building, please support us by upvoting, commenting, and sharing with others.
+Would mean a lot!

 > ⚠️ Although this repo is open source, we are currently not ready for self hosting or have a clear guide on how to run it locally.
 This is a WIP and we will update this README with instructions on how to run it locally when we are ready.

 This monorepo contains the following apps: